ASFHyP3/hyp3-docs/docs/using/subscriptions.md

 5. Deactivate your subscription when you no longer need it.
 If you want to restart your monitoring effort later, you can reactivate your subscription or create a new one.

 ## Accessing Subscriptions
-Subscriptions can be created and managed in [Vertex](https://docs.asf.alaska.edu/vertex/manual/#subscriptions "https://docs.asf.alaska.edu/vertex/manual/#subscriptions" ){target=_blank} and the HyP3 API.
+Subscriptions can be created and managed in [Vertex](https://docs.asf.alaska.edu/vertex/manual/#subscriptions "https://docs.asf.alaska.edu/vertex/manual/#subscriptions" ){target=_blank} and the [HyP3 API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api/" ){target=_blank}.

 Stay tuned for subscription support in the HyP3 Python SDK!